November Birthstone: The Majestic Topaz and Citrine

 The ancient Egyptians considered topaz a strong amulet and used it to fend off sickness and safeguard their people from danger.
 They held that the stone had magical properties and a connection to the sun deity “Ra,” which added more value to the masterpiece.

-Topaz was a healing stone for the ancient Greeks that could make its wearer invisible in dangerous situations.
-In medieval Europe, it was widely believed that topaz could break spells and banish evil spirits.
+Topaz was a healing stone for the ancient Greeks that could also make its wearer invisible in dangerous situations.
+It was widely believed in medieval Europe that topaz could break spells and banish evil spirits.
 Knights and warriors frequently wore it as a talisman for safety.

-During the Middle Ages, topaz was assumed to dispel enchantments and dissolve rituals.
-Knights and soldiers frequently wore it as a protective amulet.
+Topaz was assumed to dispel enchantments and dissolve rituals during the Middle Ages.
+Knights and soldiers wore it as a protective amulet frequently.
 Catherine the Great was rumored to have owned an extensive collection of topaz jewelry; she even had a topaz-decorated chamber in her palace.

 Citrine